Splashed White Overo

 Research also suggests that SW-2 and the rare SW-3 may only occur in certain lines of Quarter Horses and Paints.
 It is also speculated that as in LWO, SW-3 may be homozygous lethal (foal dies if it inherits two copies of the mutation).
 It is therefore not advisable to breed two horses that carry SW-3 as the risk of a lethal foal could be 25% and should be avoided.

 SW-4 is a very rare form of splash white found in Appaloosas.
-The exact result of SW-4 is discribed as causeing some form of splashed white or a broad blaz.
+The exact result of SW-4 is described as causing some form of splashed white or, in some cases, a broad blaze.

 Animal Genetics offers genetic testing for three splashed white mutations including SW-1, SW-2 and SW-3: